-The early wildfire activity came one year after more than 650,000 acres burned in Colorado’s worst fire season on record, prompting redoubled efforts by federal, state and local officials to invest in risk mitigation and emergency response capabilities ahead of another drought-stricken summer, especially across large parts of the Western Slope.
+The devastating 2020 fire season prompted redoubled efforts by federal, state and local officials to invest in risk mitigation and emergency response capabilities ahead of another drought-stricken summer in 2021, especially across large parts of the Western Slope.

 Fueled by climate change, much of Colorado has grown hotter and drier in recent decades, increasing wildfire risk.
 The three largest wildfires in Colorado history all occurred in 2020, and the state’s 20 biggest fires on record have all occurred in the past 20 years.

 Click on a category below to learn more about Newsline’s reporting on Colorado wildfire issues.

 Climate change and 'forest management'